cloud57-de/derflutterdr/README.md

 ## And remember...

-This is a work in progress!
+This is a prototype, a work in progress!